Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Iraq, Iran, and North Korea called an \u201caxis of evil\u201d".</h2 head><h3 quote align='center'>"On this day in 2002, U.S. President George W. Bush, delivering a State of the Union address, described Iraq, Iran, and North Korea as an \u201caxis of evil\u201d for their attempts to develop nuclear, chemical, or biological weaponry.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Edgar Allan Poe's \u201cThe Raven\u201d first appears in print".</h2 head><h3 quote align='center'>"On this day in 1845, Edgar Allan Poe's melancholy poem \u201cThe Raven\u201d was first published, though the original publication in which it appeared is a matter of debate. \u201cThe Raven\u201d follows the unnamed narrator's slow descent into madness as he mourns his lost love.
+Though not Poe's first work, \u201cThe Raven\u201d was the first to bring the poet renown and recognition.
+Read today's edition of Today in History > >".</h3 quote></h3 OTD